elabit/robotmk/README.md

 Therefore you shouldn't only monitor infrastructure, but also *the services*.
 And most important: do it like they do.
 Use a real browser, mouse and keyboard strokes.
 Test from End (the user) to End (your IT infrastructure as a whole).
 This is called **"End2End"-Testing**.

 Robot Framework can automate End2End-Tests for you (and much more).
-Integrating those tests into CheckMK is a great supplement.
+Integrating those tests into Checkmk is a great supplement.

-**Robotmk** acts as a bridge between Robot Framework and CheckMK.
+**Robotmk** acts as a bridge between Robot Framework and Checkmk.

 ## State of development